wp-plugins/pinterest-rss-widget/readme.txt

 You can also use this plugin from your theme templates, to display images lists anywhere else on your blog and you can easily give them a fixed size or a maximum size with CSS styling.

-Note: This plugin is heavily based on the Image Feed Widget plugin created by Yorik van Havre (http://wordpress.org/extend/plugins/image-feed-widget/)
+Note: This plugin is heavily based on the Image Feed Widget plugin created by Yorik van Havre (http://wordpress.org/extend/plugins/image-feed-widget/).
+It also utilizes the timthumb PHP script for image resizing (http://code.google.com/p/timthumb/)

 == Installation ==